top of page

 Outside the window, the Danish countryside blurred into soft whites and greys, small clusters of trees standing quietly against the snow-covered fields.

-Like most times, I had brought a sketchbook.
+As usual, I had brought a sketchbook.
 The plan (at least in theory) was to work on some ideas — quiet landscapes, imagined tree lines, perhaps a study for a future piece.
 I started sketching; the pencil moved almost on its own for a while.

 But the rhythm of the train, the shifting light, the feeling of being between places — it all made me pause.
 Instead, I found myself watching the way frost clung to the branches, how the faint reflection of passengers flickered in the glass, or the slow swirl of steam rising from a fellow traveler’s coffee cup.